vandanachohan/Physical-AI-and-Humanoid-Robotics-text-andchatbot/README.md

 GitHub Actions — automation

-🧪 How to Run
-<<<<<<< HEAD
-# Install dependencies for both backend and frontend
-npm install

-# For the backend server:
-npm run start  # Runs the Express.js server on port 3000

-# For the Docusaurus textbook frontend (in a separate terminal):
-cd Physical-AI-Humanoid-Robotics
-npm install
-npm run start  # Runs the Docusaurus site on port 3000

-# To run both simultaneously, you'll need to change one of the ports
-# Or use a process manager like concurrently:

-# Install concurrently globally
-npm install -g concurrently

 # Run both at the same time (in root directory)
 concurrently "npm run dev" "cd Physical-AI-Humanoid-Robotics && npm run start"